 In addition to the original TB-303, Soundtrack Loops also sampled the rather rare, 303-influenced Future Retro Revolution FR-777 synthesizer, which they borrowed from a friend expressly for this purpose.
 “The two synths are very close in sound at times, but the FR-777 isn’t a clone of the 303.
 It was more-or-less inspired by the 303, [but] the 777 can achieve a large range of sounds because of additional features like [frequency modulation] and different filter types, to name a couple.”
 They also recommend checking out their X0X Synths release.
 “These two packs should give you more than enough material to write several acid house/acid techno bangers!”

 Finally, sample purveyor Smokey Loops tells us that the 303 sound is one of their favorites because it reflects “an acid sound that’s part of our musical culture.”
 During the processing of the sounds for its 303 Acid Sounds pack, a great deal of attention was paid to the use of the TB-303’s sequencer, lowpass, resonance, and accent filters.
-To create the pack’s vocal samples, text-to-speech software was run through the filter, and processed with plug-ins like Camel Crusher, Ozone 8, and Vengeance.
+To create the pack’s vocal samples, text-to-speech software was run through a filter, and processed with plug-ins like Camel Crusher, and Ozone 8.
 All of this, they tell us, to the ends of creating a “modern acid sound.”